Omicron in Europe: Where has the new COVID variant been detected?

-Which countries have confirmed cases of the new variant?
-Which ones are waiting to be determined by sequencing results?
+European countries were among the first to report cases but the variant has yet to be detected everywhere.
+So, which countries have either suspected or confirmed cases of the new variant?

-Here are the latest updates from Europe along with maps to track the variant as it spreads.
+Here are the latest updates from across the continent along with maps to track the variant as it spreads.

 Austria

-The Austrian government has so far confirmed one case: a man from the Tyrol region who had recently travelled to South Africa.
+The Austrian government announced it had confirmed one case - a man from the Tyrol region who had recently travelled to South Africa - on November 29.
+According to the European Centre for Disease Prevention and Control (ECDC), the country has now confirmed a further 10 cases as of December 6.

 Belgium

-The country identified the first case of the Omicron variant on European soil on Friday.
+The country identified the first case of the Omicron variant on European soil on November 26.
 According to the Belgian public broadcaster RTBF, the patient is a young woman who had been in Egypt and had been showing symptoms for 11 days.
+Since then, a total of nine of cases have been officially linked to the new variant, including cases not linked to travel to South Africa.

 Czech Republic

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 6.